 Since ancient times, artists have used many different types of tesserae (small pieces) to create beautiful mosaic art.
 Combine new technology with geometric skills to create beautiful mosaics!

-Trace your outline on Color Explosion paper with the Color Explosion marker.
-Choose basic geometric shapes to fill your design.
-Draw these shapes inside one section of your outline, leaving black space between the shapes.
-Repeat, maybe changing shapes in each part of your picture, until your outline is filled.
+Trace the outline on Color Explosion paper with the Color Explosion marker.
+Choose basic geometric shapes to fill the design.
+Draw these shapes inside one section of the outline, leaving black space between the shapes.
+Repeat, maybe changing shapes in each part of the picture, until the outline is filled.

-Decide if and how you’d like to add extra interest inside the shapes you just created.
-Try patterns of dots, lines, or swirls.
+Students decide if and how they would like to add extra interest inside the shapes just created.
+Suggest patterns of dots, lines, or swirls.
 The explosions of color from the paper make these designs even more interesting!

-If you have extra space around the outline, use more geometric shapes to create a background for your picture!
-Enjoy your modern mosaic!
+If extra space around the outline are available, use more geometric shapes to create a background for the picture!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho